beehive-lab/TornadoVM/.github/pull_request_template.md

 Thank you for contributing to TornadoVM.
-This template provides checkpoints before the PR and a template to be filled when submitting a PR on Github.
+This template provides checkpoints before opening PR, and a template to be filled when submitting a PR on GitHub.

 ## IMPORTANT: Before submitting the PR

-Before continuing with the PR, **please check our code style and guidelines** for contributing to the project.
+At first, **please check our code style and guidelines** for contributing to the project.

 * Guidelines: [link](https://github.com/beehive-lab/TornadoVM/blob/master/CONTRIBUTING.md)

 All PRs must be open to merge into the `develop` branch of TornadoVM.
 Please, do not push the PR into `master`.

 All unittests must pass.
+Note that some unittests may fail depending on the driver and runtime used.
+They are listed in a white-list in the `tornado-test.py` script.

 ```bash
 $ make tests